 Having no friends as an adult is an uncomfortable topic to discuss, but looking into the reasons behind it can be very helpful and make a big difference in your social life.

 This article focuses specifically on what to do if you don’t have any friends after college or in your 20s.
-In our main guide; “I have no friends”, you’ll find a comprehensive walk-through for why you might be lonely and what to do about it.
+In our main guide on not having friends, you’ll find a comprehensive walk-through of why you might be lonely and what to do about it.

 Below are some common reasons for your current situation, followed by tips on what you can do.